wenzhixin/bootstrap-table/site/docs/extensions/print.md

 - **Detail:**

    function(value, row, index) - returns a string.
 Formats the cell values for this column in the printed table.
-Function behaviour is similar to the 'formatter' column option
+Function behavior is similar to the 'formatter' column option

 - **Default:** `undefined`